Aloma of the South Seas (1926 film): Release

 The film premiered at Paramount's Rialto Theatre in New York City on May 16, 1926.
 Grossing $3 million in the U.S. alone, this was the most successful film of 1926 and the fourth most successful film of the 1920s.

 Preservation

-The film is now considered to be a lost film.
+The film is now considered to be a lost film, although a surviving trailer has resurfaced.

 Remake

 The film was remade as Aloma of the South Seas (1941), starring Dorothy Lamour and Jon Hall.
 The plot was completely reworked, leaving only the setting in common with the earlier film.